- Can Solidarity represent me if I’m an employer?

 Solidarity believes that all South Africans should be exempted from affirmative action and other discriminatory economic practices.

-- What is the core business of the union?
+- What is the core business of the Solidarity?

 The core business of the union is collective bargaining, job protection and the improvement of service conditions.
 Solidarity aims at a safe and healthy workplace for its members.

 - What is the difference between AfriForum, Helping Hand and the trade union Solidarity?

 AfriForum, Helping Hand and the trade union all form part of the Solidarity Movement.
 AfriForum is a civil rights organisation.
 It sets out to protect the civil rights of its members and their communities by insisting on those rights; to protect rights and to mobilise civil society to participate in public debate and actions that are not related to party politics.